 Essential Oils And Aromatherapy: Could They Work For Bipolar Disorder?

-Though they can’t take the place of psychotherapy from a qualified mental health professional, there’s evidence that certain essential oils may be useful for managing common symptoms of bipolar disorder.
-Aromatherapy may help improve your mood, relieve anxiety, or help you fall asleep, for example.
+Though essential oils can’t take the place of psychotherapy from a qualified mental health professional, certain types may be useful for managing common symptoms of bipolar disorder.
+Aromatherapy may improve mood, relieve anxiety, or help you fall asleep, for example.
+However, aromatherapy is not an evidence-based treatment for bipolar disorder or any mental illness and should not be used to “treat” any condition outside of medical guidance from a doctor.

 Getty/Sarah Waiswa